+ − Contact Information

-Mia A. Ackerman (D) has served the residents of Cumberland and Lincoln in District 45 since first being elected in November 2012.
+Mia A. Ackerman (D) has served the residents of Cumberland and Lincoln in District 45 since her election in November 2012.
 She was named a deputy majority leader in April 2014.
-She is the chairwoman of the House Committee on Conduct and serves as a member of the House Health, Education and Welfare Committee, the House Municipal Government Committee, the House Small Business Committee and the House Special Legislation Committee.
+She is the chairwoman of the House Committee on Conduct, the second vice chairwoman of the House Municipal Government Committee, and serves as a member of the House Health, Education and Welfare Committee, the House Small Business Committee and the House Special Legislation Committee.

 In 2017, Representative Ackerman introduced a pro-business law that simplifies the application process of an out-of-state corporation to obtain a certificate of authority, making it easier to do business in Rhode Island.
 She also successfully introduced legislation that makes the electronic transmission of pharmaceuticals the standard in Rhode Island.

 She also sponsored an animal-protection law that adds hoarding of animals to the list of cruelty to animal offenses.

 In the 2016 session, she led a commission to study the increasing problem of sexual assault on college campuses.
 Those meetings led to legislation introduced by Representative Ackerman that requires institutions of higher learning to adopt a policy which grants amnesty for violations of drug/alcohol policies for those who report incidents of violence, including domestic violence, dating violence, stalking and sexual assault.

 She also introduced a new law that prohibits public entities from entering into contracts with businesses that engage in the boycott of any business based in or doing business with a jurisdiction with whom the state can enjoy open trade.
 The act effectively prohibits the state from investing in or contracting with companies that engage in boycotts of allies and trade partners of the United States, including the state of Israel.